Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 6. How to fetch catalog on consumer side

-In order to offer any data, the provider must maintain an internal list of resources offered, through a contract offer, the so-called "catalog".
-To get the catalog from the consumer side, you can use the following endpoint:
+In order to offer any data, the consumer can fetch the catalog from the provider, that will contain all the contract offers available for negotiation.
+In our case, it will contain a single contract offer, the so-called "catalog".
+To get the catalog from the consumer side, you can use the following
+endpoint:

 ```bash
 curl http://localhost:29193/api/v1/data/catalog\?providerUrl\=http://localhost:19194/api/v1/ids/data